Quantified self: History

 The terms "quantified self" and "self-tracking" are contemporary labels for common practice of using self-taken measurements and data collection.

 The term quantified self appears to have been proposed in San Francisco by Wired magazine editors Gary Wolf and Kevin Kelly in 2007 as "a collaboration of users and tool makers who share an interest in self knowledge through self-tracking."
 In 2010, Wolf spoke about the movement at TED, and in May 2011, the first international conference was held in Mountain View, California.
 There are conferences in America and Europe.
 Gary Wolf said "Almost everything we do generates data."
 Wolf suggests that companies target advertising or recommend products use data from phones, tablets, computers, other technology, and credit cards.
 However, using the data they make can give people new ways to deal with medical problems, help sleep patterns, and improve diet.

-Within the quantified self community, the concept of "personal science" has been developed.
+Within the quantified self community, the concept of personal science has been developed.
 It is defined as: "the practice of exploring personally consequential questions by conducting self-directed N-of-1 studies using a structured empirical approach".

 Methodologies

 Like any empirical study, the primary method is the collection and analysis of data.
-In many cases, data are collected automatically using wearable sensors, not limited to, but often worn on the wrist.
-In other cases, data may be logged manually.
+In many cases, data are collected automatically using wearable sensors, often worn on the wrist.
+In other cases, data may be logged manually, and some practitioners are combining digital tools for recording alongside more traditional journaling for an n-of-1 autoethnographic approach.

+In 2024, a Wiki for collecting information about tools, methods and approaches used for quantified self, alongside quantified self-project descriptions, was co-created by researchers and practitioners, highlighting the diversity of approaches used, including the use of medical devices such as blood glucose monitors but also Do-It-Yourself tools such as "one-button trackers".

 The data are typically analyzed using traditional techniques such as linear regression to establish correlations among the variables under investigation.
 As in every attempt to understand potentially high-dimensional data, visualization techniques can suggest hypotheses that may be tested more rigorously using formal methods.
 One simple example of a visualization method is to view the change in some variable over time.

-Even though the idea is not new, the technology is.
-Technology has made it easier and simpler to gather and analyze personal data.
+The idea is not new, though technology has made it easier and simpler to gather and analyze personal data.
 Since these technologies have become smaller and cheaper to be put in smart phones or tablets, it is easier to take the quantitative methods used in science and business and apply them to the personal sphere.

 Narratives constitute a symbiotic relationship with large bodies of data.
 Therefore, quantified self participants are encouraged to share their experiences of self-tracking at various conferences and meetings.
+A study into the motivations, goals and values of quantified self and personal science practitioners found that shared values and the social community aspects are a strong motivating factor.
+Since 2023, in-person conferences or online meetings have been recorded on the Quantified Self website.